gaowexu/pointpillar/README.md

 ```

 Alternatively, we already downloaded all these datasets and constructed a compressed package,
-one can download it with link AAA.
-After de-compressing it, the directories is:
+one can download it with link `s3://autonomous-driving-perception/KITTI_3D_OBJECT_DETECTION_DATASET.zip` (`md5: 3033523e4bbf0696443b1d10ab972fe9`).
+After de-compressing it, the directories are:
 ```angular2html
 KITTI_DATASET/
 ├── testing      <-- 7580 test data